danfelix-dev/weather-checker/README.md

 ## How to use it

 ### Getting a city's forecast
-1. Start by typing the city's name on the search bar
+1. Start by typing the city's name on the search bar.
-2. When you find the city corresponding to its country code, click it
+2. When you find the city corresponding to its country code, click it.
-3. The city's forecast will be downloaded and shown on the screen
+3. The city's forecast will be downloaded and shown on the screen.

 ## Features
-- Material Day/Night support
+- Material Day/Night support.
 - History section for previously queried cities.
 - Settings section where you can select the unit used to show the temperature (K, °C, °F).
 - Portrait/landscape support for the forecast detail.